JohnPCarvalho/100-days-of-code/r1-log.md

 ### R1D11
 Day 11 of #100DaysOfCode!
 (R1D11)
 Just started my Tic Tac Toe game programming in ruby.
 Exercising all that I learned in the past three days!

+### R1D12
+My 12th day of #100DaysOfCode (R1D12) was a bit different.
+I got influenza, so I could not work during this afternoon.
+I coded some tests for my work now.
+Learned how to use VCR cassettes.
+Pretty fun!
+Hope I get get through the end...